 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-On July 30, 1942, Samuel developed dysentery and was admitted to the camp hospital.
+Medical records show that Sam first became ill on the march on April 15 and was treated at the Camp O’Donnell hospital.
+On July 30, 1942, Samuel developed dysentery and was admitted to the Cabanatuan hospital and assigned to Building 67 and Group 3.
 Since the doctors had little medicine to treat the POWs, there was not much that they could do for the sick.
 According to the records kept by the medical staff at the camp, Pvt.
 Samuel L. Raynes died of dysentery at approximately 2:00 P.M. on Thursday, October 8, 1942, at Cabanatuan POW.
+He was the 1,901 POW to die at the camp and had no possessions.
 His family learned of his death on July 6, 1943.

 After his death, Samuel was buried at the Cabanatuan camp cemetery.
 After the war, the U.S. Army’s recovery team could not positively identify his remains, so he was buried as an “Unknown” at the new American Military Cemetery at Manila.
 His name also appears on the Tablets of the Missing at the cemetery.
 His family learned of his death in July 1943.